thomajad002/AI-Overlord-Chrome-Extension/README.md

 1. Download the Zip or clone the repository from the GitHub page under the green `<> Code` button.
     * Or Run `git clone git@github.com:thomajad002/AI-Overlord-Chrome-Extension.git` in your command line to clone repository.
-2. Make sure to make a `.zip` of this folder

 ## Safari Steps to add